hilton/hilton.github.com/blog/_posts/2022-07-19-executive-training-remote.md

 3. Differences between memes and GIFs
 4. Creating your own GIFs

-Advanced module: the evolution of short-form video from GIF to TikTok.
+Advanced module: short-form video, from GIF to TikTok.

 ## DJ skills for online meetings